-Supplementation is the most critical aspect of successful weaner management.
-Supplementation type should be based on weaner age and weight, which will determine nutrient requirements and intake levels.
-The objective is that weaners gain weight.
-To achieve weight gains of 0.5kg/head/day the total weaner diet on offer needs to be nutritionally balanced, palatable and digestible to satisfy required daily intake.
+Supplementation is one of the most critical aspects of successful weaner management.
+The type of supplement fed should be selected – based on weaner age and weight.
+This will determine the level of crude protein, energy and nutrients required.
+Ideally weaners should have positive weight gains of 0.2 to 0.5kg/head/day.
+Therefore, the total weaner diet on offer needs to be nutritionally balanced, palatable and digestible to satisfy required daily intake.

 Key points when feeding weaners

-- Weaners should have access to good quality hay in addition to the supplement while they are in the yards.
+- Weaners should have immediate access to good quality hay in addition to suitable supplementation while they are in the yards.

 - Be careful when purchasing hay from areas with widespread declared weeds.
 Weedy hay will be less nutritious (and a biosecurity risk).

-- When reading the product label of calf meals/pellets, do not include urea in the calculation of crude protein.
+- When reading the product label of calf meals/pellets, avoid feeds that include urea for weaners under 100 kg.
 Young calves cannot utilise urea as their rumen is not fully developed.

-- Suitable protein sources for weaners include cotton seed meal and copra meal.
+- Suitable protein sources for weaners include soybean and copra meal.
 Younger weaners may perform better on copra meal.

 - Feeding pellets or protein meals every third day (or twice a week) results in plenty of feed available on the day, and reduces bullying.

-- Feed concentrate supplements before putting hay out so as the weaners eat the concentrate first.
+- Feed concentrate supplements before putting hay out to ensure the weaners eat the concentrate first.

-- Include Rumensin® (active ingredient monensin) in weaner rations to achieve an intake of 25mg/head/day.
-Rumensin may also help control a coccidiosis outbreak.
+- Include Rumensin® (active ingredient monensin) in weaner rations to achieve an intake of 25 mg/head/day.
+Rumensin® may also help control a coccidiosis outbreak.
 Care should be exercised as over-dosing is quite toxic.
-Note small amounts in horses can be lethal.
+Note Rumensin® is toxic in small amounts to dogs and horses.

 - Urea must be thoroughly dissolved into molasses supplements to avoid toxicity.
-Mechanical mixes should be used.
+Mechanical mixers should be used to thoroughly mix the urea prior to feeding.
 Take particular care with granulated urea.

 - Monitor intakes of weaners to ensure adequate intakes of supplement are achieved.